The Personalization Trap: How User Memory Alters Emotional Reasoning in LLMs: Experiments

 \section{Experiments}

 We evaluated emotional understanding and emotion-related suggestive behaviors across 15 language models spanning architectures and capabilities.
-We inject memory in the system prompt for main experiments but also explore other memory injection methods in ablation studies \cite{zhang2024surveymemorymechanismlarge,zhang2025personaagentlargelanguagemodel,zhang2025personalizedllmresponsegeneration}.
-See Appendix \ref{sec:appendix} for implementation details and ablation study results.
+We injected memory in the system prompt for main experiments but also explored other memory injection methods in ablation studies \cite{zhang2024surveymemorymechanismlarge,zhang2025personaagentlargelanguagemodel,zhang2025personalizedllmresponsegeneration} to reflect real-world user chatbot interactions.
+Please refer to Appendix~\ref{sec:appendix} for implementation details and Appendix~\ref{memory} for ablation studies on different memory and user personas.

 In \textbf{Experiment 1} (RQ1), we evaluated 15 models on the STEU dataset, comparing performance with and without explicit user profiles to quantify the influence of user memory.
-We reported both absolute accuracy and flip rate, defined as the proportion of predictions that changed relative to the No-Memory baseline.
+We reported both absolute accuracy and flip rate.
+Each question in STEU is binary scored (correct/incorrect) and accuracy is calculated.
+Flip rate is defined as the proportion of predictions that changed relative to the No-Memory baseline.
 Results revealed systematic behavioral patterns; however, the use of complex personas (e.g., a full professor at Stanford University vs. an adjunct at a regional university) hampered our ability to isolate demographic effects.
 To address this shortcoming, \textbf{Experiment 2} (RQ2) employed intersectional personas to quantify how demographic variables (gender, age, religion, and ethnicity) influence model responses.
 Building on these findings, \textbf{Experiment 3} (RQ3) used the revised STEM instrument to evaluate three models’ emotion-based behavioral recommendations across the same intersectional personas.
+Each prompt showed four reactions the model could recommend.
+We scored models' responses based on the existing expert ranking of the reactions.

-For RQ2–RQ3, we analyzed errors using mixed-effects models to estimate demographic effects on accuracy.
+For RQ2–RQ3, we estimate demographic effects on accuracy using mixed-effects models.
 The models predicted the probability of a correct response, with demographic factors as fixed effects and question-level variation as a random effect.
-The baseline was a white, christian, male aged 25–34; negative coefficients indicated lower accuracy relative to this group.
+The baseline was a white, christian, male aged 34-65; negative coefficients indicated lower accuracy relative to this group.